 With this analysis in place, you will be ready to frame your talent problem (as well as develop the other parts of your knowledge transfer strategy that we’ll discuss soon).
 Here’s an example of how one of our clients answered the above questions and framed their talent problem:

 A Fortune 500 company that designs and builds $500+ million projects realized that they needed an additional 80+ “Level 3” project managers to be able to handle their projected workload in 2015 (three years away).
 Historically it has taken 7 – 10 years working on-the-job, regardless of experience upon hiring, to fully develop a Level 3 project manager because this company’s work is so specialized.
 This specialized need, coupled with a tight talent market, meant that these 80+ workers could not be simply hired from outside.
 In fact, existing qualified Level 3 project managers are at risk of being poached themselves.
 If the client were to leave the system alone and accept the status quo approach, this client would have had to make plans for this need ten years ago.
 Instead, they’re starting now—at best, four years too late to meet the substantial need.
-They needed a knowledge transfer strategy to help shift the thinking of their leadership from the “way we’ve always done it” to a new approach that will accelerate the training process and meet the business need.
+They needed to transfer knowledge to help shift the thinking of their leadership from the “way we’ve always done it” to a new approach that will accelerate the training process and meet the business need.
 The consequences are dire: if they don’t have enough qualified Level 3 project managers, their clients will not hire them to do these anticipated half billion dollar projects.
 And—make no mistake—their clients are personally meeting and interviewing the assigned project manager well in advance of making a deal.
 They can’t leave this to chance on such a big investment.